mirukana/libmpv-qtquick-plugin/README.md

    ```bash
    git clone https://github.com/wangwenx190/libmpv-qtquick-plugin.git
    ```
    Note: Please remember to install *Git* yourself.
+Windows users can download it from: https://git-scm.com/downloads
 2. Setup libmpv SDK:

    For Linux developers, you just need to install `libmpv-dev` (or something like that, depending on your Linux distro).
 No more things to do.
 It's that easy.

    However, if you are using Windows, things are a little different.
 You can download *shinchiro*'s package from https://sourceforge.net/projects/mpv-player-windows/files/libmpv/ , the **mpv.lib** needed by MSVC should be generated manually, you can refer to https://github.com/mpv-player/mpv/blob/master/DOCS/compile-windows.md#linking-libmpv-with-msvc-programs for more information.
-Once everything is ready, you should write the following things to a text file named **user.conf** and save it to this repository's directory:
+Once everything is ready, then write the following things to a text file named **user.conf** and save it to this repository's directory:
    ```text
    # You should replace the "D:/code/mpv-sdk" with your own path.
    # Better to use "/" instead of "\", even on Windows platform.